Bottles, Diapers, and 7 Tax Benefits: Life with a Newborn

 6. Consider a dependent care flexible spending account

 Depending on the benefits offered through your employer, you may be eligible to participate in a dependent care flexible spending plan.

-Dependent care FSA programs work much like a regular healthcare FSA in that you can have pre-tax dollars taken out of your paycheck and put into the account.
+Dependent care FSA programs work much like a regular healthcare FSA in that you can take pre-tax dollars out of your paycheck and put them into the account.
 These funds can be used to pay for qualifying dependent care expenses, such as daycare.
-In 2020 and 2021, you could contribute up to $5,000 in a dependent care FSA.
+For 2022, the max amount you can contribute to a dependent care FSA is $5,000.

 7. Adjust your tax withholding

 To adjust your withholding, submit a new Form W-4 to your employer.
-The TaxAct Withholding Calculator can help you determine the right amount of withholdings for your new tax situation.
+The TaxAct® Withholding Calculator1 can help you determine the right amount of withholding for your new tax situation.